OnroerendErfgoed/atramhasis/paper/paper.md

 The system was conceived as Flanders Heritage's [central platform](https://thesaurus.onroerenderfgoed.be) for publication of internal and regional vocabularies dealing with cultural heritage [@Mortier:2017].
 The publication website allows humans to browse, search and consult the vocabularies online in a user-friendly way.
-Search results can be downloaded as CSV for further processing.
+Search results can be downloaded in CSV format for further processing.
 Internal and external systems use the webservices provided by Atramhasis to consult or download vocabularies.
 Concept uris are used in indexing data in systems such as the [Inventory of Immovable Cultural Heritage](https://inventaris.onroerenderfgoed.be).